avkonst/hookstate/docs/index/docs/22-performance-large-state.md

 import { PreviewSample } from '../src/PreviewSample'

-Here is the example of very responsive form state with 5000 fields.
+Here is an example of very responsive form state with 5000 fields.

 > Warning: it takes a bit of time to render the first time.